APC/C activator protein CDH1

-Cdh1 (cdc20 homolog 1) is one of the substrate adaptor protein of the anaphase-promoting complex (APC) in the budding yeast Saccharomyces cerevisiae.
+Cdh1 (cdc20 homolog 1) is one of the substrate adaptor proteins of the anaphase-promoting complex (APC) in the budding yeast Saccharomyces cerevisiae.
 Functioning as an activator of the APC/C, Cdh1 regulates the activity and substrate specificity of this ubiquitin E3-ligase.
 The human homolog is encoded by the FZR1 gene, which is not to be confused with the CDH1 gene.

 Introduction

 Cdh1 plays a pivotal role in controlling cell division at the end of mitosis (telophase) and in the subsequent G1 phase of cell cycle: By recognizing and binding proteins (like mitotic cyclins) which contain a destruction box (D-box) and an additional degradation signal (KEN box), Cdh1 recruits them in a C-box-dependent mechanism to the APC for ubiquination and subsequent proteolysis.
 Cdh1 is required for the exit of mitosis.
 Furthermore, it is thought to be a possible target of a BUB2-dependent spindle checkpoint pathway.